siefkenj/IBLODEs/book/typst/modules/module1.typ

 #footnote([
-  More specifically, there is an algorithm to differentiate the _elementary_ functions, those functions formed by compositions, sums, products, and quotients of polynomials, trig, exponentials, and logs.
+  More specifically, there is an algorithm to differentiate the _elementary_ functions, those functions formed by compositions, sums, products, and quotients of polynomials, trigonometric functions, exponentials, and logarithms.
 ])
 This means *guess and check* is an effective method for finding explicit solutions to differential equations, and, though we will learn some other solving techniques, guess and check will be our go-to method.